mosaicml/diffusion/diffusion/inference/README.md

-# Inference with Diffusion Models on the MosaicML platform
+# Inference with Diffusion Models on the MosaicML Platform

 In this folder, we provide an example of how to create and deploy a diffusion model on the MosaicML platform.